 Bachelor’s degree or post graduate work in subject matter

-Experience teaching literature at the high school level, and have AP and/or IB experience
+Experience teaching literature at the high school level, AP and/or IB experience is a plus

 Excellent verbal and written communications skills